kyverno/website/content/en/docs/Kyverno CLI/_index.md

 Apply a policy with the Namespace selector:

-Use `--values-file` for passing a file containing Namespace details.
+Use `--values-file` or `-f` for passing a file containing Namespace details.
 Check [here](https://kyverno.io/docs/writing-policies/match-exclude/#match-deployments-in-namespaces-using-labels) to know more about Namespace selector.

 ```sh